kamakshaprasadnaik/dummy-spark-app/README.md

 # Base Image
 It uses official apache/spark:latest base image which comes configured with everything needed to run the spark jobs.
 We can try reducing the image size using multistage builds as a part of enhancements.

+# Running Tests
+Tests can be run in tests folder.
+I have not implemented a test for the check duplicate method but still somewhere it is hitting the check duplicate as the coverage report is showing 100%.
+Maybe it is when I return a Data generator object.
+Need to check

+    pytest --cov=tests .

+Run this the command with tests as working directory to get the test results with coverage.